William Henry Odenheimer: Early life

 Odenheimer was born in Philadelphia in 1817, the son of John W. Odenheimer and Henrietta Burns Odenheimer.
-Odenheimer was prepared at Flushing, Long Island, at the famous Institute founded in 1828 by the Reverend William Augustus Muhlenberg (1796-1877).
+Odenheimer was prepared at Flushing, Long Island, at the famous Flushing Institute founded in 1828 by the Reverend William Augustus Muhlenberg (1796-1877).
 Scholars emanating from the Flushing Institute very often matriculated in the third year at Penn, Virginia, Harvard, Yale, Princeton, and other colleges.
 Odenheimer graduated from the University of Pennsylvania in 1835.
 He would have left Penn just upon the arrival of another Muhlenberg "school son," J. Lloyd Breck (1818-1876), the legendary missionary educator of Wisconsin, Minnesota, and California.
 Odenheimer next attended the General Theological Seminary, graduating in 1838.
 In 1839, he married Anne Randall Shaw.
 They would have eleven children but only two, Anne and Margaret, would live to adulthood.

 Odenheimer was ordained deacon three years later, in 1838 by Bishop Henry U. Onderdonk, and was ordained priest by the same bishop in 1841.
 After his ordination to the priesthood, he served as rector of St. Peter's Church in Philadelphia, remaining at the parish from his ordination until his elevation to the episcopate.
 While there, Odenheimer received a doctorate of divinity from the University of Pennsylvania.
 He also published several books, including "The True Catholic No Romanist," (1842) about the Oxford Movement, and "Essay on Canon Law" (1847).
 Odenheimer was a strong supporter of the Oxford Movement and changed the organization of St. Peter's to reflect that preference.
 His theological beliefs were out of step with the rising anti-Catholicism of Philadelphia in the 1840s, but Odenheimer sought to steer a middle course between the extremes of Catholicism and Protestantism.